Funding & Scholarship

-From the start of the MSc program students are required to consider and define their interests in discussion with their Academic Advisor.
+From the start of the MSS, students are required to consider and define their interests in discussion with their Academic Advisor.
 Students are responsible for establishing their own internship opportunities but ISU will provide guidance and support where appropriate and students must coordinate their internship activities with ISU.
 This co-ordination helps to ensure that the student’s internship will meet the academic and administrative requirements of the program and that wherever possible the student has the benefit of ISU’s network of contacts and past experience.
 It is also essential to ensure appropriate compliance with requirements of those organizations with which ISU has an established operating procedure for internship applications.

 Applying to the SHS-SP is a different process from applying to the MSc programs or SSP.
 The online application for the SHS-SP is available here.